microsoft/DeepSpeed/docs/_tutorials/accelerator-setup-guide.md

 ```

 ## Optimize LLM inference with Intel Extension for PyTorch
-Intel Extension for PyTorch compatible w]th DeepSpeed AutoTP tensor parallel inference.
-It allows CPU inference benefit from both DeepSpeed Automatic Tensor Parallelism and LLM optimization from Intel Extension for PyTorch.
-To use Intel Extension for PyTorch, after call deepspeed.init_inference, call
+Intel Extension for PyTorch compatible with DeepSpeed AutoTP tensor parallel inference.
+It allows CPU inference to benefit from both DeepSpeed Automatic Tensor Parallelism, and LLM optimizations of Intel Extension for PyTorch.
+To use Intel Extension for PyTorch, after calling deepspeed.init_inference, call
 ```
 ipex_model = ipex.llm.optimize(deepspeed_model)
 ```